B--B/Radio_105_Unofficial/Readme.md

 * Completely open source
 * Compatible with all devices running android Lollipop and above
 * No Ads
-* No external libraries except [AdBlockPlus](https://github.com/adblockplus/libadblockplus-android) webview for Podcats and The 105 Zoo sections
+* No external libraries except [AdBlockPlus](https://github.com/adblockplus/libadblockplus-android) webView for Podcast and The 105 Zoo sections

 <br />
 <br />